ReachOut.com

-ReachOut.com is an internet service for young Australians that provides information, support and resources about mental health issues and enable them to develop resilience, increase coping skills, and facilitate help-seeking behaviour.
-The site contains information about issues affecting young people in the form of fact sheets, stories, podcasts and online forums.
+ReachOut.com is a registered Australian charity for young Australians that provides information, support and resources about mental health, enabling them to develop resilience and increase coping skills, while facilitating help-seeking behaviour.
+The site offers various resources in the form of fact sheets, stories, podcasts and online forums.

 History

 ReachOut.com was launched in March 1998 as an initiative of Inspire Foundation (now known as ReachOut Australia) to help young people with their mental health.

 ReachOut provides online support to young people going through tough times.
 It provides online resources like real stories and fact sheets which are written alongside young people, and a peer-support forum which is a space where young people can talk about mental health issues and receive support and help.
-In 2008 ReachOut opened sites in Ireland and the USA.
+In 2008, ReachOut opened sites in Ireland and the USA.
 Both sites were later closed.

 Site content

 Writing style and tone

 The majority of ReachOut is written in an informal tone to appeal to the younger audience.
 The writing is often broken up into smaller sections or contains lists, and is usually accompanied by an image.